-In accordance with the Rules, 2(a) and 4(a), NIXI formally notified the Respondent of the Complaint, and appointed Rodney D. Ryder as the Sole Arbitrator for adjudicating upon the dispute in accordance with the Arbitration and Conciliation Act, 1996, and the Rules framed thereunder, .IN Domain Name Dispute Resolution Policy and the Rules framed thereunder.
+In accordance with the Rules, 2(a) and 4(a), NIXI formally notified the Respondent of the Complaint, and appointed Rodney D. Ryder as the Sole Arbitrator for adjudicating upon the dispute in accordance with the Arbitration and Conciliation Act, 1996, and the Rules framed thereunder, IN Domain Name Dispute Resolution Policy and the Rules framed thereunder.
 The Arbitrator submitted the Statement of Acceptance and Declaration of Impartiality and Independence, as required by the NIXI.

-In this matter, the arbitration proceedings commenced on January 13, 2011.
-The request for submission was dispatched on January 13, 2011.
-A reminder was sent on January 22, 2011 The Respondent did not reply.
+In this matter, the arbitration proceedings commenced on May 10, 2011.
+The request for submission with a complete set of documents was dispatched to the Respondent.
+A reminder was sent on May 12.
+2011.
+The Respondent did not reply.